olasson/Term3-P2-CarND-Capstone/README.md

 The [Waypoint updater ](https://github.com/olasson/Term3-P2-CarND-Capstone/tree/master/ros/src/waypoint_updater/waypoint_updater.py)
 Node attempts to update the target velocity in accordance with the traffic light data.
 Obstacle detection can also be included here, but for this project I focused on traffic light detection only.
 A waypoint consists of coordinates on the track, which the car uses to plan its trajectory.
+This node is also responsibe for decelerating the cars path when approaching a read light.

 <p align="center">
      <img src="./imgs/waypoint_updater.PNG" width="80%" height="80%">